mui/material-ui/docs/data/joy/components/tabs/tabs.md

 Add the `overflow: auto` property to the Tab List component to make the tabs scrollable.

-Polish it further by making the scrollbar hidden with `'&::-webkit-scrollbar': { display: 'none' }` and snapping the scroll to the edge of the Tab List component with [CSS scroll snap properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_scroll_snap).
+Polish it further by hiding the scrollbar with `'&::-webkit-scrollbar': { display: 'none' }`, and snapping the scroll to the edge of the Tab List component with [CSS scroll snap properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_scroll_snap).

 {{"demo": "TabsScrollable.js"}}